-In addition, the Applicant has indicated that on filming days, the busiest days for traffic, individual departments (construction, grips, gaffers, talent, etc.) will be given staggered call times to ensure the traffic is spread out.
-The Applicant will incorporate this provision and a provision requesting that traffic to the studio not make use of James Street into its agreements with individual productions utilizing the Site.
+In addition, the applicant has indicated that on filming days, the busiest days for traffic, individual departments (construction, grips, gaffers, talent, etc.) will be given staggered call times to ensure the traffic is spread out.

 The New York State DOT has indicated that traffic signals warrants are not met, and do not justify the installation of a traffic signal at either of the Site driveways or at the Dudley Street intersection.